 Menkes et al were charged with violating Ontario’s Environmental Protection Act for discharging a contaminant that causes or is likely to cause harm to birds.
 They were also charged under the Ontario Society for the Prevention of Cruelty to Animals Act.

 After the charges were brought, the property owner began installing films intended to prevent birds from colliding with highly reflective windows.
 But at the end of the trial, an Ontario Justice of the Peace dismissed charges that reflected light from Consilium Place caused the death or injury of hundreds of birds.
 Ontario Nature appealed the decision in 2012.
 Both defence lawyers and Crown agreed that the appeal should be granted because the Justice of the Peace failed to provide intelligible reasons for his decision.
-The case did not return to trial because a separate but related lawsuit dealt with the legal issues in question.
+The case did not return to trial because of a second lawsuit we filed.
+This second case resulted in an Ontario judge setting a significant legal precedent that protects migratory birds from lethal collisions with the highly reflective windows.

-As a result of this case, and a significant precedent in our other migratory birds building collision lawsuit, it is now an offence to injure or kill birds with light reflected from building windows under Ontario’s Environmental Protection Act.
+As a result of these cases it is now an offence to injure or kill birds with light reflected from building windows under Ontario’s Environmental Protection Act.